Lorde Album Reviews

 2021, 7/10

 Lorde scored a surprise US number one with ‘Royals’ in 2013, the only Kiwi artist to top the American charts.
-Third album Solar Power feels like a retreat from pop superstardom – it doesn’t boast any obvious pop hits, and Lorde’s stated that she doesn’t “even know really what the smashes are now”.
+Her third album Solar Power feels like a retreat from pop superstardom – it doesn’t boast any obvious pop hits, and Lorde’s stated that she doesn’t “even know really what the smashes are now”.
 Solar Power has taken a critical pasting compared to Lorde’s previous work – while it’s a step down from 2017’s Melodrama, it’s still enjoyable.

 Lorde and Jack Antonoff, working remotely, concoct an album based around mellow grooves and acoustic guitar.
 It’s notable for the abundance of overqualified backing vocalists, including Robyn, Phoebe Bridgers, Clairo, and fellow New Zealanders Marlon Williams and Lawrence of Arabia.
 The pretty sun-kissed music is often lovely, but the lyrics sometimes feel like stoned ramblings – “I’ll tell you my secrets/I’m kinda like a prettier Jesus”.

 Lorde’s also released an EP of songs from the album in Maori (the language of New Zealand’s indigenous people) titled Te Ao Mārama.
-I’ve heard most of it piped through the waiting room after my Covid-19 vaccination, and it almost works better in Maori since the lyrics are lightweight and the main attractions are Lorde’s vocals and the breezy summer music.
+I’ve heard most of it piped through the waiting room after my COVID-19 vaccination, and it almost works better in Maori since the lyrics are lightweight and the main attractions are Lorde’s vocals and the breezy summer music.
 Highlights include ‘Secrets of a Girl (Who’s Seen It All)’, with its propulsive acoustic guitar, and the gentle closer ‘Oceanic Feeling’.

 Solar Power is an interesting diversion for Lorde, but it doesn’t entirely play to her strengths.